INTERNATIONAL FOUNDATION YEAR IN HUMANITIES, LAW AND SOCIAL SCIENCE

 Support for students taking the LNAT

-As the LNAT is based on UK law and culture, international students with limited experience of the UK can be at a disadvantage.
-Students at the International Study Centre who are aiming to progress to LLB (Hons) Law are given weekly one-hour LNAT preparation sessions.
+Students at the International Study Centre who are aiming to progress to LLB (Hons) Law are given weekly one-hour LNAT preparation sessions during the first term.
 These sessions are taught by law tutors, all of whom have experience with the LNAT and are in a good position to support and advise students.

 Why study this programme?

 This programme leads to a wide range of highly-ranked undergraduate degrees at Durham University.
-The Times and The Sunday Times Good University Guide 2024 rankings include:

-• 3rd for Archaeology in the UK
+- 3rd for Archaeology and Forensic Science in the UK

-• 4th for History in the UK
+- 6th for History in the UK

-• 5th for Geography and Environmental Sciences in the UK
+- 1st for Geography and Environmental Sciences in the UK

-• 8th for Law in the UK
+- 5th for Law in the UK

-• 8th for Anthropology in the UK
+- 3rd for Anthropology in the UK

 Find out more about these degree subjects, and more, on our subject pages.

-(QS World Subject Rankings 2023)
+(QS World Subject Rankings 2024)

 I feel like this foundation year is really geared towards preparing you for what university really is like in England.
 In classes, the teachers are always drawing comparisons towards what they’re doing in class now and what classes at university will be like at Durham.